constantcontact/jenkins_pipeline_builder/README.md

                   rootPom: one
 ```

-If use is true, the params are applied to the maven3 block, like so:
+If use is true, the params are applied to the maven3 block as seen
+below:

 build.yaml
 ```yaml